RubenHaisma/reviewme/app/docs/integrations/acuity.md

 # Acuity Scheduling Integration Guide

 ## Overview
-This guide explains how to integrate your Acuity Scheduling account with Raatum to automatically collect customer feedback after appointments.
+This guide explains how to integrate your Acuity Scheduling account with OpiniFlow to automatically collect customer feedback after appointments.

 ## Prerequisites
 - An active Acuity Scheduling account
 - Admin access to your Acuity account
-- A Raatum account
+- A OpiniFlow account

 ## Setup Steps